 The timing of the GameStop saga obscured news from the last Fed meeting that was happening around the same time.
 The general messaging was that given the economy needs continued support and only ‘transient’ inflation is expected, there is not going to be an easing up on expansionary monetary policy any time soon.
 This obviously seems bullish for growth stocks in the short term.
 The inflationary scenario I’ve been starting to anticipate still looks some way off.

 I’ve a couple of trades to update on for February.
-For my regular monthly trade I sold out of IG Group and swapped it for Microsoft.
+For my regular monthly trade I sold out of IG Group.
 Sentiment turned sour on IG Group despite its last results being good because it simultaneously announced a large and rather dubious-looking acquisition of US brokerage Tastytrade.
 Most investors seemed to see this pretty negatively, concerned that IG might be paying too much for a flaky business near the top of the cycle.
 While I am encouraged by IG’s growth ambitions, I can’t say I found this acquisition particularly compelling and given its size think it might fall into the typically value-destroying ‘large transformative’ category of acquisition.
 That said I still think IG looks pretty cheap even accounting for this and wouldn’t be adverse to buying back again depending on what happens.
-For now, Microsoft seems like the better prospect, having just issued some excellent results and still looking reasonably valued despite its obvious quality.
-I’ve written up Microsoft previously so won’t do so again here.

 This month I also decided to make an additional ‘breakout’ trade in Adyen, selling Tracsis to fund it.
 Short term market conditions seem favourable, I have a lot of confidence in Adyen’s long term prospects and it’s clearly on a roll at the moment.
 So while the valuation looks pretty high I think it seems like a good candidate for a trade.
 I’ll be rocking a stop loss with this one as I explained in my last post.